What Is a Variable-Rate Mortgage?

 Is a variable-rate mortgage right for you?

-Before choosing a variable-rate mortgage, you should consider your current and possible future financial situation.
+Before choosing a variable-rate mortgage, you should consider your current and future financial situation.

-“I had a close friend who opted for a variable-rate mortgage to capitalize on the lower initial rates, driven by a stable job in a growing tech company and the assumption of continued low market rates,” said Larry Zhong, a licensed FINRA financial advisor and founder of YieldAlley.
+“I had a close friend who opted for a variable-rate mortgage to capitalize on the lower initial rates, driven by a stable job in a growing tech company and the assumption of continued low market rates,” said Larry Zhong, a former licensed Financial Industry Regulatory Authority (FINRA) financial advisor and founder of YieldAlley, a financial education website.

 While a low introductory rate may be appealing, it's important to factor in your risk tolerance and potential unexpected hardships, such as job loss, medical issues or poor market conditions.

-“One crucial piece of advice that emerged from my friend's experience is it's important to understand how various interest rate scenarios can impact your monthly payments before choosing a variable-rate mortgage,” continued Zhong.
+“One crucial piece of advice that emerged from my friend's experience is [that] it's important to understand how various interest rate scenarios can impact your monthly payments before choosing a variable-rate mortgage,” Zhong said.
 “Making an informed choice requires looking beyond immediate benefits and preparing for various future scenarios.”

 FAQ

-Can I switch from a variable-rate mortgage to a fixed-rate mortgage?
+Can you switch from a variable-rate mortgage to a fixed-rate mortgage?

-Typically, you can switch from a variable to a fixed-rate mortgage.
-You just need to contact your lender to let them know.
+Typically, you can switch from a variable-rate to a fixed-rate mortgage by contacting your lender and requesting a switch.
+Penalties may apply.

 How often do variable-rate mortgage interest rates change?

 The frequency of interest rate changes for a variable-rate mortgage depends on the loan agreement.
-For example, with a 5/1 ARM, the interest rate is fixed for five years and then adjusted annually.
+For example, with a 5/1 ARM, the interest rate is fixed for five years and then adjusted annually based on market conditions.

 What happens if interest rates rise substantially?